 MiCA Regulation

-The aim of the MiCA framework
+Aim of the MiCA framework

 The aim of the MiCA framework is to create a completely new and unitary crypto-asset regulatory regime in all EU Member States, to promote innovation development and wider use of distributed ledger technology (DLT) while maintaining financial stability and protecting investors against risks.